Ebola Outbreak in DRC and Uganda Escalates Amid Warnings from Health Officials

 Key Facts

-- An American doctor infected with Ebola has been evacuated from Congo and described feeling 'helpless' as colleagues die.
+- An American doctor infected with Ebola was evacuated from Congo and described feeling 'helpless' as colleagues died.

-- Aid workers in affected areas are facing new threats from suspicious local residents, complicating response efforts.
+- Aid workers in affected areas face new threats from suspicious local residents.

 What Happened

-A rapidly growing Ebola outbreak in the DRC and Uganda has resulted in a rising death toll, cross-border infections, and increased risks for aid workers and medical staff.
+A rapidly growing Ebola outbreak in the Democratic Republic of Congo and Uganda has led to rising fatalities and international warnings, with aid workers facing both the virus and local mistrust.

 Why It Matters